Robert Peters (Illinois politician): Leadership roles

 In December 2020, Peters was elected by his colleagues as the Senate Chair of the Illinois Legislative Black Caucus for the 2021-22 term, and served in the role again in the subsequent term.
 In 2025, Peters joined the Senate Democratic Caucus leadership team as Majority Whip.

 Committees

 In the 2019–20 term, he served as the inaugural chair of the Senate's Special Committee on Public Safety.
 In the next term (2021–22), he continued as chair of the Committee on Public Safety and chaired subcommittees on Children & Family, Emergency Management, and redistricting for Chicago South.
 In the 2023–24 and 2025–26 terms, he has chaired the Committee on Labor.

 2026 U.S. House campaign

 On May 13, 2025, Peters announced his campaign for Congress in Illinois's 2nd congressional district, a seat made vacant after Robin Kelly announced her run for Senate.
 Leaders We Deserve endorsed Peters' campaign on May 15, 2025, the first endorsement by the group led by David Hogg and Kevin Lata.
 He was also later endorsed by Bernie Sanders and College Democrats of America.
+In the primary election on March 17, 2026, Peters placed third with 12.4% of the vote.